-- 'replace' the children replace the parent population completely, even if they are worse individuals than their parents.
-This option is not elitist at all. - 'keepbest' the best individual from both parents and children is kept for the new population, independently of being a parent or a child.
-The remaining places in the new population are occupied by children only.
-If not all children produced can be used in the new population, due to size constraints, the worst are discarded. - 'halfelitism' half of the new population will be occupied by the best individuals chosen from both parents and children.
-The remaining places will be occupied by the best children still available. - 'totalelitism' the best individuals from both parents and children are chosen to fill the new population.
+- 'replace' the children should replace the parent population, so they receive higher priority of survival, even if they are worse than their parents.
+All the children are ordered by fitness, followed by all the parents also ordered by fitness.
+This option is not elitist. - 'keepbest' the best individual from both parents and children is to be kept in the new population, so it receives the highest priority of survival, independently of of being a parent or a child.
+The remaining individuals are ordered in the same manner as the 'replace' option, children first and then the parents. - 'halfelitism' the best half of individuals from both parents and children is to be kept in the new population, so these individuals receive the higher priorities of survival (ordered by fitness) and the remaining individuals are ordered as in the 'replace' option. - 'totalelitism' all the individuals from both parent and children populations are ordered by fitness alone, regardless of being parents or children.